rija1/university/wp-content/plugins/wp-smushit/readme.txt

 ### Incorrect Image Size Detection ###
 Smush includes a wrong-size image finder.
 Activate this feature, and your images will be highlighted with smart tips to let you easily resize your images.
 Quickly locate the images that are keeping you from getting that perfect 100 on your Google PageSpeed test.

-### Defer Offscreen Images (Lazy Load) ###
+### Defer Offscreen Images & Videos (Lazy Load) ###
 Smush includes built-in lazy loading.
-If your page has a bunch of images below the fold, lazy loading will drastically speed up your page by serving only the images being viewed, and delaying others further down the page.
+If your page has a bunch of images & videos below the fold, lazy loading will drastically speed up your page by serving only the images being viewed, and delaying others further down the page.

 ### Save time with Smush Configs ###
 Configs allow you to save your preferred Smush configuration settings and apply them to your other sites in a few clicks.
 You can create unlimited configs.